sing-group/pandrugs-frontend/app/help/help.md

 ## 4. Output for genes, gene rank and VCF (Genomic Variants)<a name="output-for-genes-gene-rank-and-vcf"></a>

-Once the query has been launched, some summary charts and a table with the results for the therapeutic assignations appear.
+Once the query has been launched, a summary box with the execution details, some summary charts and a table with the results for the therapeutic assignations appear.

 ## 4.1 Charts<a name="drugs-status-level"></a>